the-sling-shot/Zero-to-Hero/README.md

 ### C++ Compiler installation on Mac

-Install Xcode development environment from Apple's website, to use GNU C/C++ compiler.
+Install Xcode development environment from Apple's Website, to use GNU C/C++ compiler.
 You can download Xcode from [developer.apple.com/technologies/tools.](https://developer.apple.com/xcode/)

 # Contributors :